 Taking part in our research

-We are inviting 350 unpaid carers living in England, Wales, or Scotland to take part.
-You might be eligible if you have been helping someone with dementia at least weekly for at least 6 months, and the person you care for is not living in a full-time care facility.
+352 unpaid carers living in England, Wales, or Scotland agreed to take part.
+To be eligible, participants had been helping someone living with dementia at least weekly for at least 6 months, and the person they care for was not living in a full-time care facility when they joined the study.

 What does the study involve?

-You do not have to travel anywhere to take part, you can do this from your own home.
-A researcher will ask you to complete some questionnaires in an internet-based (e.g. Zoom) or telephone interview.
-The questions will ask how you are feeling and your role as a carer.
-Afterwards, you will be randomly allocated to receive iSupport or the booklet.
+Our researchers asked all participants to complete some questionnaires in an internet-based (e.g. Zoom) or telephone interview.
+The questions ask about feelings and the role as a carer, among other things.
+Afterwards, participants randomly received either iSupport, or a booklet about being a carer.
 This is so we can compare how people feel when receiving either of these products, and whether there are any benefits.
-For those who initially receive the booklet, we will provide access to iSupport later in the study.
+Participants who initially received the booklet are provided access to iSupport later in the study.
+Participants were invited to two more interviews (3-months and 6-months after they initially joined the study).

-A smaller number of people taking part in the study will also be asked to take part in a more in-depth interview with another researcher who will ask more open questions about their experiences of using iSupport.
+A smaller number of people taking part in the study were also invited to a more in-depth interview with another researcher, asking more open questions about their experiences of using iSupport.

 Why are we doing this research?